kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/customization.md

 The `TargetGroupConfiguration` CRD enables granular customization of the AWS Target Groups created for Kubernetes Services.

-For a comprehensive overview of configurable parameters, please refer the  [TargetGroupConfiguration CRD documentation](./targetgroupconfig.md).
+For a comprehensive overview of configurable parameters, please refer to the  [TargetGroupConfiguration CRD documentation](./targetgroupconfig.md).

 **Example: Default Target Group Configuration for a Service**